• Skip to primary navigation

 Also stirring often is the main tip.

-• You can add 4 tbsp sugar if you prefer it very sweet.
-4 tbsp is 1/4 cup of sugar.
+• You can add 4 tablespoon sugar if you prefer it very sweet.
+4 tablespoon is 1/4 cup of sugar.

 • It keeps well for a week refrigerated.